-If you have a specific, compelling reason that any of these aren’t right for you, then feel free to ignore.
-But unless you have specific user-experience design experience backed by A/B test, you should use these defaults. (p.s. if you do have UX or A/B tests that run counter to these, send them our way!)
+How to use these Best Practices: default to our recommendations if you don’t have have a specific, compelling reason to do things different.
+But unless you have specific user-experience design background backed by A/B testing, you should use these defaults. (p.s. if you do know of UX or A/B tests that run counter to these, send them our way!)

 - The primary focus for a food blogger is:

 - All other settings and tasks should be left as defaults set by best practices, or changed only for compelling reasons and delegated to specialists (such as theme developers and recipe plugins) who should charge appropriately

 - Food blogs should be designed for user experience and backed by real-world usage data and analytics – page load times are heavily weighted, and SSL is mandatory for visitor privacy

 - Caching should be used to minimize page load times

 - Images should be balanced for file-size and quality, for performance